Is Instagram Body Positivity's Most Unlikely Ally?

 A Tale of Two Power Players — Fitness and Fashion

-Discussing a brighter future for marginalized bodies is impossible without recognizing these industries’ influence — and giving those game-changing fitness and fashion influencers a round of applause.
-Plagued by controversies of anorexic models and a culture that excludes the 70.2 percent overweight or obese Americans from using fashion as self-expression, the fashion industry is starting to check itself — and it’s largely due to influencers like Kelvin Davis, the male body positive advocate behind @notoriouslydapper.
+Discussing a brighter future for marginalized bodies is impossible without recognizing these industries' influence — and giving those game-changing fitness and fashion influencers a round of applause.
+Plagued by controversies of anorexic models and a culture that excludes the 70.2 percent of Americans with overweight or obesity from using fashion as self-expression, the fashion industry is starting to check itself — and it's largely due to influencers like Kelvin Davis, the male body positive advocate behind @notoriouslydapper.

 After an unsavory shopping experience during which he was made to feel uncomfortable by a sales clerk who suggested he was too big to fit into the brand's largest blazer size, Davis created the Notoriously Dapper blog and Instagram account to voice his emotions about feeling insecure and ashamed of his body in a movement largely untapped by men.
 "I wanted to make an outlet where it was safe for guys to talk about the emotional issues that we face with our body types," Davis says.
 "There's obviously a lot of stereotypes when it comes to masculinity, when it comes to even being black in America."

 Davis, an African-American art teacher, father, model and advocate for hashtags like Tess Holliday's #effyourbeautystandards, is hoping to use the fashion and body positivity conversations to show that the topics have common ground and that men can benefit from the discussion.
 "Unfortunately, a lot of guys don't direct message me themselves, but a lot of girls will DM me on their behalf and say how much their husbands admire me," Davis says.
 "I think we need to get at a place where guys feel comfortable DMing me."